-By changing the Hue Yellow slider from 0 to -100, you change the Yellow in the image to Orange.
-The primary color shifts to the secondary color next to it, in this case, Orange.
+By changing the Hue Yellow slider from 0 to -100, you change the yellow in the image to Orange.
+The primary color shifts to the secondary color next to it.
+In this case, yellow changes to orange.

-If I was to move the Hue slider from 0 to +100, then the Yellow shifts to something closer to Green.
+If I move the Yellow Hue slider from 0 to +100, then the yellow shifts to something closer to green.

 This is the final image when using a -100 Hue slider value.